HuemulSolutions/enola/docs/extracting_information.md

         result = eval.execute()
 ```

-By following this example, you should be able to retrieve data systematically and rate your evaluations automatically.
+By following this example, you should be able to retrieve and evaluate data systematically.

 ## Summary

 With these features you can extract information from the Enola-AI platform.
-This allows you to access and utilize your execution data for analysis, processing, reporting, or integrating with other systems.
+This allows you to access and utilize your execution data for analysis, processing, reporting, evaluating or integrating with other systems.

+As demonstrated earlier, the Extract Information feature can also be integrated with Feedback Evaluations to facilitate systematic assessments.